The Work of Community Behavioral Health Workers

 Community Behavioral Health Workers are not traditional “therapists,” though their work is profoundly therapeutic.
 And they are not simply “case managers.”
 That phrase does not do justice to the complexity that goes into their work.
 There has been a historical distinction between “therapy” and “case management” or “concrete services.”
 We want to suggest a new way of thinking about this work.

-Sitting and talking: a traditional approach to talk therapy
+Sitting and talking: a traditional approach to talking therapy

 Walking and talking: a new approach to Community Behavioral Health